oban-bg/oban/guides/troubleshooting.md

   ...
 ```

-_Note: The Repeater plugin keeps jobs processing, it will not faciliate other
+_Note: The Repeater plugin keeps jobs processing, it will not facilitate other
 notification based functionality, e.g. scaling queues._

 [repe]: Oban.Plugins.Repeater.html